Roofing contractors in

 Frequently Asked Questions

-What type of roofing license do I need in Hawaii?
+What license do I need for roofing work in Hawaii?

 Do I need permits for roof work in Kahului?

-Yes, Maui County requires building permits for roof replacements and repairs over $1000.
-Submit plans to Building Division with permit fees of $150-$500 based on project value.
+Maui County requires building permits for roof replacement and repairs over $1000.
+Submit plans to the Building Division with fees ranging $200-800 based on project value.
+Inspections are mandatory after sheathing and at completion.

-What insurance is required for roofing contractors in Hawaii?
+What insurance do roofing contractors need in Hawaii?

 No contractors listed yet.